Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Modulation-Agnostic Universal Joint Source-Channel Coding

-The proposed modulation-agnostic semantic communication structure incorporates a uJSCC encoder $\mathcal{F}_{\mathbf{\Theta}}$, decoder $\mathcal{G}_{\mathbf{\Phi}}$, and a quantizer/dequantizer based on codebooks $\mathbf{C}^{\scriptscriptstyle(k)}$ for all $k\in[1{:}K]$ as delineated in \eqref{eq:codebooks}.
-For simplicity, the encoder and decoder are conceptually divided into inner and outer components.
-Specifically, as illustrated in Fig. \ref{fig:Concept}, the encoder $\mathcal{F}_{\mathbf{\Theta}}$ comprises an outer encoder $f_{\boldsymbol{\theta}_\mathrm{outer}}$ and an inner encoder $f_{\boldsymbol{\theta}_\mathrm{inner}}$, while the decoder $\mathcal{G}_{\mathbf{\Phi}}$ consists of an inner decoder $g_{\boldsymbol{\phi}_\mathrm{inner}}$ and an outer decoder $g_{\boldsymbol{\phi}_\mathrm{outer}}$.
-Note that the roles of the inner encoder and decoder are to efficiently process the data, adaptive to the different required shapes of output and input, respectively, according to a chosen modulation order, while the roles of the outer encoder and decoder are preprocessing and postprocessing of the data, respectively, concerned with the inner coding process.
+Similar to ME JSCC, the proposed modulation-agnostic semantic communication structure incorporates a uJSCC encoder $\mathcal{F}_{\mathbf{\Theta}}$, decoder $\mathcal{G}_{\mathbf{\Phi}}$, and a quantizer/dequantizer based on codebooks $\mathbf{C}^{\scriptscriptstyle(k)}$ for all $k\in[1{:}K]$.
+For easier understanding, the encoder and decoder can be conceptually divided into inner and outer components.
+Specifically, as illustrated in Fig. \ref{fig:concept}, the encoder $\mathcal{F}_{\mathbf{\Theta}}$ comprises an outer encoder $f_{\boldsymbol{\theta}_\mathrm{outer}}$ and an inner encoder $f_{\boldsymbol{\theta}_\mathrm{inner}}$, while the decoder $\mathcal{G}_{\mathbf{\Phi}}$ consists of an inner decoder $g_{\boldsymbol{\phi}_\mathrm{inner}}$ and an outer decoder $g_{\boldsymbol{\phi}_\mathrm{outer}}$.
+Note that the inner encoder and decoder are responsible for efficiently processing data within the shaded area at the bottom of the figure, adapting to the varying output and input shapes required by the chosen modulation order, which will be described in detail later.
+In contrast, the outer encoder and decoder handle the preprocessing and postprocessing of data, respectively, in support of the inner coding process.
 Both the outer encoder and decoder are structured with multiple CNN layers, and the inner components are each composed of a single CNN layer.
-The detailed NN architectures for both the encoder and decoder will be described in Section \ref{sec:Experimental Results} and features of uJSCC and benchmark schemes are summarized in TABLE \ref{tab:Features of uJSCC and benchmark schemes}.
+The detailed NN architectures for both the encoder and decoder will be described in Section \ref{sec:Experimental Results} and features of uJSCC.
 Additionally, the operation of the proposed JSCC system is explained in detail below and summarized in \textbf{Algorithm \ref{alg:Universal Joint Source-Channel Coding}}.